Norm-controlled cohomology of transformation groups: Acknowledgment

 \section{Acknowledgment}

 The author would like to thank Morimichi Kawasaki for suggesting this work and for many helpful comments.
 He would also like to thank Michael Brandenbursky and Micha{\l} Marcinkowski for their comments on the webinar.
-He would like to thank Ryuma Orita for reading the manuscript and for his advice on how to improve this paper.
+He would like to thank Ryuma Orita for reading the manuscript and his advice on improving this paper.
+The author is supported by JSPS KAKENHI Grant Number JP20H00114 and JST-Mirai Program Grant Number JPMJMI22G1.